-The Easter Holiday coincides with that in compulsory education.
-Second-semester exams should be finalised by 30 June.
+The Easter Holiday coincides with that in Flemish compulsory education.
+Second-semester exams should be finalised by the Saturday of the 20th week of the second semester.

 As far as the Master's programme in medicine and the advanced Master programmes are concerned, the faculties in question may deviate from this principle.